-In any company, marketing is what gets customers in the door and buying your product, and in today’s internet-savvy culture, the opportunities to market your brand are more accessible than ever.
+For most companies, marketing is the key initiative to get customers in the door, buying your product.
+In today’s internet-savvy culture, the opportunities to market your brand are endless.
 For small businesses, however, the various elements of a robust marketing approach can be challenging to juggle on top of the day-to-day tasks that keep your company running.
-As our CEO, Jim Continenza, says, “Ideas are easy, execution is hard.”
-Unless you have a clearly defined strategy and plan for execution, something will fall through the cracks.
+As our CEO, Jim Continenza, says, “Ideas are easy.
+Execution is hard.”
+Unless you have a clearly defined strategy and plan for execution, more than likely, something will fall through the cracks.

 Common Mistakes in a Business’s Marketing Strategy